-Afghan war enters more brutal phase as fighting moves to urban outskirts
+Afghan war enters more brutal phase as U.S. troops begin pullout

 Civilian casualties were nearly three times higher in May than the month prior.
 More than 300 civilians were killed and over 690 injured in May, according to preliminary findings from the Afghan Independent Human Rights Commission.
 Children accounted for 378 of the civilian casualties in May.

-The United Nations said indirect fire, Afghan airstrikes and Taliban explosives are killing many civilians in a series of tweets warning of heavy civilian casualties in recent days.
+In a series of tweets warning of heavy civilian casualties in recent days, the United Nations said indirect fire, Afghan airstrikes and Taliban explosives are killing many civilians.

 The Afghan government does not disclose casualty figures for its forces, but local officials said casualties among Afghan troops in Helmand are about twice as high now as when the military had close U.S. air support.
 The officials spoke on the condition of anonymity because they were not authorized to release such information.

 The Taliban is also suffering more losses.
-Sadat said his men killed and injured about 700 Taliban fighters in Helmand over the past month.
-Local officials estimated the number to be closer to 300 but said this was still more than triple the previous operations.
+Sadat said his men killed or wounded about 700 Taliban fighters in Helmand over the past month.
+Local officials estimated the number to be closer to 300 but said this was still more than triple the Taliban casualties in previous operations.

-“As we have said before, the best way to reduce civilian casualties is for all sides to reduce the violence,” said Col. Sonny Leggett, a U.S. military spokesman based in Kabul when asked about the spike in civilians killed and wounded.
+“As we have said before, the best way to reduce civilian casualties is for all sides to reduce the violence,” said Col. Sonny Leggett, a U.S. military spokesman based in Kabul, when asked about the spike in civilians killed or wounded.

 When asked about any U.S. role in supporting Afghan forces in Helmand last month, Leggett said, “We have no operational announcements at this time.”
 He continued, “Our mission is a safe and orderly withdrawal and to leave the [Afghan military] in the best possible position as we depart.”

 But the caliber of the forces that make up the Afghan military is wildly uneven.
 The vast majority of desertions and casualties suffered by government forces are within units that lack supplies and training.
-But the country’s elite units — which make up just a fraction of the national security forces — have trained, worked alongside U.S. and NATO special operators for nearly two decades and display a deep commitment to fighting for their country.
+But the country’s elite units — which make up just a fraction of the national security forces — have trained and worked alongside U.S. and NATO special operators for nearly two decades, and they display a deep commitment to fighting for their country.

 Sadat is the product of some of that elite training.
-He attended military academies in Germany and Britain, has fought alongside U.S. special operators and says he will always have deep gratitude to the U.S.-led mission in Afghanistan.
+He attended military academies in Germany and Britain, has fought alongside U.S. Special Operations forces and says he will always have deep gratitude for the U.S.-led mission in Afghanistan.
 “None of this would even exist without the United States,” he said, gesturing to his team of officers, their base and equipment.

 But he sees the withdrawal of foreign forces as an “opportunity” for the Afghan government to fight the Taliban more freely.
 U.S. support in combat operations had many advantages, he said, but it also added bureaucracy, extensive coordination and many meetings.
 “We don’t have to do that anymore,” he said.
 “It’s easier now.”

-Operating with more independence, Sadat said he’s able to empower ground commanders to fight with less U.S. oversight, and with the Afghan air force now conducting the majority of strikes, there are fewer steps to approve and less need to deconflict air support.
+Operating with more independence, Sadat said he is able to empower ground commanders to fight with less U.S. oversight.
+And with the Afghan air force now conducting the majority of strikes, there are fewer steps to approve and less need to deconflict air support.

-Sadat says he now plans to accelerate military operations after months of stalled negotiations in Qatar with the Taliban, which he argues was only used by the militants to strengthen their fighters on the ground.
-“Let me be clear, we gave a chance to peace and it didn’t work,” he said.
+Sadat said he now plans to accelerate military operations after months of stalled negotiations in Qatar with the Taliban — a period that he argued was used by the militants to strengthen their fighters on the ground.
+“Let me be clear, we gave a chance to peace, and it didn’t work,” he said.

 Ultimately, he said he thinks the Afghan military can be more effective without the presence of U.S. troops and can defeat the Taliban in a matter of years.